bbauska/ibm-intermediate-web-dev/README.md

 Let's explore each in detail.
 The first type of on-page SEO component that we are going to discuss is Content elements.
-Content elements are the elements of your website\'s copy and content.
+Content elements are the elements of your website&apos;s copy and content.
 It provides information about your website and business to both search engines and readers.